Moustachestache/webserv/README.md

 - [ ] Server &ptrServer into _ptrServer;
 - [ ] formes canonique svp quelquun
 - [ ] Check memory errors (Conditional jumps) in HttpHeader.
-- [ ] Implement CGI arguments as env in the execve.
+- [x] Implement CGI arguments as env in the execve. >> done as ARGV
 - [ ] Socket.cpp line 15: recode the inet_addr(), unavalible in the subject.
 - [ ] retrieve correct upload path for post files
 - [ ] (see above) create folders when checking upload paths.
 - [ ] add upload size verification
-- [ ] Implement a check for allow listing, when accessing route.
+- [x] Implement a check for allow listing, when accessing route.

 [MAX]